Mental Health Resources

 Center for Communication, Difference, and Equity The CCDE strives to be a space where our community of students, faculty, staff, and alumni gather to promote greater equity.
 Through research collaborations, networking opportunities, action-oriented classes, mentorship programs, and community events we engage in dialogue to think critically about race and its intersections, to interrupt privilege, and ultimately to change the structures of power around us.

-Groman- This award honors the memory of Dr. Neal Groman who was a Professor of Microbiology at the University of Washington from 1950 until his retirement in 1989.
+This award honors the memory of Dr. Neal Groman who was a Professor of Microbiology at the University of Washington from 1950 until his retirement in 1989.
 In recognition of his dedication to teaching and scholarship, this award is made annually to recognize graduate student instructors for excellence in teaching and to support the annual Neal Groman Lecture.
+All Microbiology Graduate Students who have been a TA in the last Academic Year are eligible and automatically submitted for consideration.
+The Award Committee will meet each summer and select a recipient to be announced at the Department of Microbiology Annual Retreat.

 GPSS Diversity Funding Funds for Registered Student Organizations and Departments working on diversity at the UW Campus.